google/hashr/README.md

 ### Setting up importers

 In order to specify which importer you want to run you should use the `-importers` flag.
-Possible values: `GCP,targz,windows,wsus,deb,rpm,zip,gcr,iso`
+Possible values: `GCP,targz,windows,wsus,deb,rpm,zip,gcr,iso9660`

 #### GCP (Google Cloud Platform)